 You start with the gravy, which hinges on sherry and those roasted turkey wings that are turned into a simple broth — but again, like I said, you can use regular chicken broth instead.
 But you need enough broth so you can poach the turkey breast very gently.

-Wild Turkey Breast with Turkey Gravy
+Poached Turkey Breast with Turkey Gravy

 OPTIONAL WING BROTH

 - 2 turkey wings (both drumette and second digit)

 - 1 teaspoon dried thyme